TIBCOSoftware/snappydata/docs/programming_guide.md

 DROP TABLE [IF EXISTS] table_name
 ```
-Refer to the [How-Tos](howto) section for more information on partitioning and collocating data.
+Refer to the [How-Tos](howto) section for more information on partitioning and colocating data.

 For row format tables column definition can take underlying GemFireXD syntax to create a table.
 For example, note the PRIMARY KEY clause below.